SteeringSafety: Benchmarking Representation Steering in LLMs Across Safety Perspectives: Methodology Details

-Each of these interventions specify how to modify activations given we already know where and when we want to intervene; below we offer options to adjust these parameters as well:
+Successful steering requires not only the mathematical operations above, but also strategic decisions about where and when to intervene.
+We implement flexible control over both aspects:

-\paragraph{Intervention Locations} The location within the transformer and token position where the intervention is applied must be specified for each method.
+\textbf{Intervention Locations:} The location within the transformer and token position where the intervention is applied must be specified for each method.

 The position of intervention can either be \allpos, \outputonlypos, or \postinstrpos.
-The location of intervention is defined based on the residual stream.
+The location of intervention is defined based on the layer and location within the transformer block where the intervention occurs.
 Most often, the direction is applied at the same place in the residual stream as where it was generated, though it can also be applied in specific places, e.g., the input and output of the attention and MLP blocks in all layers in the residual stream.
 We also allow cumulative interventions, which we define as when directions from previous layers are used to intervene on their respective previous layers in addition to the selected direction, starting from the first layer we collect directions from (at 25\% through the model).
 E.g., if we intervene at layer 10 and the 25\% layer is layer 6, we intervene at layers 6, 8, and 10 with the same direction application method using directions from those respective layers.